MuhammadHussnainShaker/InterviewPrep/README.md

 To render the layout after the useEffect has completed it's execution

 ### useMemo
+It is used to memoize the result of a function.
 #### Examples
 - Calculating average rating

 ### useCallback
+It is used to memoize the function itself.
 #### Examples
 - Search input field
 - Calling child component in parent and avoiding to be rendered on every parent render